jackwu95/NSMutableDictionary-QuickValueModification/README.md

 NSMutableDictionary-QuickValueModification
 ==========================================

-Simple way to do quick math on an NSMutableDictionary.
+Simple way to do quick math on an NSMutableDictionary -- With Blocks!

 Feel free to expand upon it!